Gyakobo/sparse_matrix/README.md

 ## Compression Rates and Analysis

-When it comes to compression rates and let's test the program out on the following data:
+When it comes to compression rates let's test the program out on the following data:

  1 | 1 |
 ---|---|
  1 | 1 |

-`main.c` would then output the following:
+`main.c` would then output the following snippet:

 ```shell
 index: 1